Mahmud Karzai

-Early life
+Early life and education

 In 1973, Mohammad Daoud Khan overthrew Abdul Ahad's first cousin His Majesty Mohammad Zahir Shah in coup d’état and declared himself as president of Afghanistan.
 Since Mahmood's father was a close aide of The King, Mohammad Daoud Khan removed many prominent members of the Karzai family from the government.
 Worrying about the safety of his family, Abdul Ahad advised his son to leave for America till the current political storm would calm down.

-Mahmood Karzai left for the United States in February 1976, where he attended Montgomery College in Maryland to pursue his education in computer science.
-During this time the communist government of Afghanistan seized all of Karzai Family's assets leaving them vulnerable.
-Soon after Mahmood decided that he would drop out of college to fully pursue his entrepreneurial ambitions.
+Mahmood Karzai left for the United States in February 1976, where he attended Montgomery College in Montgomery County, Maryland to pursue his education in computer science.
+During this time, the communist government of Afghanistan seized all of Karzai family's assets leaving them vulnerable.
+Soon after, Mahmood chose to drop out of college to fully pursue his entrepreneurial ambitions.

 Entrepreneurial career

 America

 Mahmood was working two jobs from 1977 till 1983 and managed to save $60,000 which he invested in establishing a restaurant called "The Helmand" in Chicago in the year 1985.
 Seeing that there is a market opportunity for Afghan cuisine and the local's appetite to try new cuisines, 'The Helmand' was an instant success.

 After the initial success of 'The Helmand' restaurant, Mahmood decided to turn this new venture into a chain of restaurants.
 A couple of years after the opening of the first branch, Mahmood traveled to San Francisco.
 The second restaurant was also met with immense success and later in October 1994, Mahmood opened his final chain of 'The Helmand' restaurants in Cambridge Massachusetts.

 In the year 1996, Mahmood Karzai saw an upcoming trend of Mexican food becoming popular in America.
 Seeing this opportunity in the market, Mahmood Karzai opened his first Tex-Mex Grill called 'Viva Burrito' in Boston, MA.

 His final investment in the restaurant business was when he opened a Mexican restaurant in Maryland called 'Tampico Mexican Grill'.